A Complete Look At Benadryl For Cats

 How Does Benadryl Work As A Medication?

 When histamines, also known as inflammatory substances, attach to the cells, they typically cause what is referred to as an allergic reaction.
 Benadryl is an antihistamine.
-As an anti-histamine, Benadryl works to prevent the histamines from attaching to the cells.
+As antihistamines, Benadryl works to prevent the histamines from attaching to the cells.
 Ideally, blocking the histamines allows it to prevent the allergic reaction from occurring in the first place.
 In other cases, it can lessen the reaction to allergies.

 What is Diphenhydramine in Benadryl?